-- 2.1 When a person is: - brought to a police station following arrest under TACT section 41, - arrested under TACT section 41 at a police station having attended there voluntarily, - brought to a police station and there detained to be questioned in accordance with an authorisation under section 22 of the Counter-Terrorism Act 2008 (post-charge questioning) (see Notes 15A and 15B), or - at a police station and there detained when authority for post-charge questioning is given under section 22 of the Counter-Terrorism Act 2008 (see Notes 15A and 15B), they should be brought before the custody officer as soon as practicable after their arrival at the station or, if appropriate, following the authorisation of post-charge questioning or following arrest after attending the police station voluntarily see Note 3H.
+- 2.1A When a person: - is brought to a police station under arrest - is arrested at the police station having attended there voluntarily or - attends a police station to answer bail they must be brought before the custody officer as soon as practicable after their arrival at the station or if applicable, following their arrest after attending the police station voluntarily.
+This applies to both designated and non-designated police stations.
 A person is deemed to be "at a police station" for these purposes if they are within the boundary of any building or enclosed yard which forms part of that police station.

-- 2.2 A separate custody record must be opened as soon as practicable for each person described in paragraph 2.1.
+- 2.1 A separate custody record must be opened as soon as practicable for each person brought to a police station under arrest or arrested at the station having gone there voluntarily or attending a police station in answer to street bail.
 All information recorded under this Code must be recorded as soon as practicable in the custody record unless otherwise specified.
-Any audio or video recording made in the custody area is not part of the custody record. - 2.3 If any action requires the authority of an officer of a specified rank, this must be noted in the custody record, subject to paragraph 2.8. - 2.3A If a person is arrested under TACT, section 41 and taken to a police station as a result of a search in the exercise of any stop and search power to which PACE Code A (Stop and search) or the 'search powers code' issued under TACT applies, the officer carrying out the search is responsible for ensuring that the record of that stop and search is made as part of the person's custody record.
+Any audio or video recording made in the custody area is not part of the custody record. - 2.2 If any action requires the authority of an officer of a specified rank, subject to paragraph 2.6A, their name and rank must be noted in the custody record. - 2.3 The custody officer is responsible for the custody record's accuracy and completeness and for making sure the record or copy of the record accompanies a detainee if they are transferred to another police station.
+The record shall show the: - time and reason for transfer; - time a person is released from detention. - 2.3A If a person is arrested and taken to a police station as a result of a search in the exercise of any stop and search power to which PACE Code A (Stop and search) or the 'search powers code' issued under TACT applies, the officer carrying out the search is responsible for ensuring that the record of that stop and search is made as part of the person's custody record.
 The custody officer must then ensure that the person is asked if they want a copy of the search record and if they do, that they are given a copy as soon as practicable.
 The person's entitlement to a copy of the search record which is made as part of their custody record is in addition to, and does not affect, their entitlement to a copy of their custody record or any other provisions of section 2 (Custody records) of this Code.
-See Code A paragraph 4.2B and the TACT search powers code paragraph 5.3.5).
+(See Code A paragraph 4.2B and the TACT search powers code paragraph 5.3.5). - 2.4 A solicitor or appropriate adult must be permitted to inspect a detainee's custody record as soon as practicable after their arrival at the station and at any other time whilst the person is detained.
+Arrangements for this access must be agreed with the custody officer and may not unreasonably interfere with the custody officer's duties.